KianBankeLarsen/DM879/README.md

 }
 ```

-Python packages must be specified in `/requirements.txt`.
+Python packages must be specified in `requirements.txt`.